Archaeology of Northwestern Europe

 The Archaeology of Northwestern Europe programme includes an individual tutorial in which you can either conduct your own archaeological research, head out to the field for fieldwork or do an internship at a museum or heritage institution.

-An important part of the programme, the Master’s thesis enables you to conduct original research under the supervision of one of the staff members.
-The subject of the thesis must be mutually agreed upon by the student and the thesis supervisor.
+The Master's thesis reports on research carried out by the student under the supervision of an academic staff member involved in the programme.
+The subject of the thesis must be mutually agreed upon by the student and the academic adviser.

 Detailed course information